S. Joga Ivatury, MD, MHA

 Biography and Education

 S. Joga Ivatury, MD, MHA, is a board-certified colon and rectal surgeon in both Digestive Health, a clinical partnership between Ascension Seton and UT Health Austin, and UT Health Austin’s Surgical Oncology Clinic.
-He is also a part of both UT Health Austin’s Hereditary Cancer Screening and Risk Reduction care team and UT Health Austin’s CaLM Care Team.
+He is also a part of UT Health Austin’s CaLM Care Team.
 He specializes in colon and rectal surgery.
-Additionally, Dr. Ivatury is an associate professor and the inaugural Chief of Colon and Rectal Surgery for the Dell Medical School Department of Surgery and Perioperative Care.
+Additionally, Dr. Ivatury is an associate professor and serves as the inaugural Chief of Colon and Rectal Surgery for the Dell Medical School Department of Surgery and Perioperative Care.

 Dr. Ivatury earned both his medical degree and master’s in health administration from the Medical College of Virginia/Virginia Commonwealth University School of Medicine.
 He completed a residency in general surgery at The University of Texas Health Sciences Center at San Antonio and a fellowship in colon and rectal surgery at the University of Minnesota, Twin Cities.